duckafire/simple-api-rest/docs/conventions/code.md

 ### Typing

 1. All that can be typed it must be typed.
-1. Avoid "function types", add manually the types to parametes and the return.
+1. Avoid "function types", add manually the types to parameters and to the return.
 1. `never` and `unknown` must be priority in relation to `void` and `any`.
 1. Avoid to use `as` to change the type of a value.
 1. Avoid the use of complex types.

 ### Importing

+1. Name of local imported files must be prefixed by `"./"`.
-1. Imported folders must be suffixed by a slash.
+1. Imported folders name must be suffixed by a slash.
-1. `as` must be used to rename importations, based in **nomenclature conventions**.

 > [!NOTE]
-> Folders importations have the `index.ts`, of the folder, like target.
+> Imports that have a folder as target get the content of its `index.ts`.

 ### Exporting

 1. Files can depend of the `shared/` content.
-1. File can export in maximum one functions or class.
-1. The "exportation function (or class)" of a file must be named as `main` (or `Main` to classes).
-1. Files can export in maximum one function or class (`main`), except the `index.ts`, that it export an object with functions and object.
+1. Files can export in maximum one function, one class or one object, as `default`.

 ### The main function

-1. `main` function must be present in the end of file.
+1. The `main` must be the last declarations in its file.
-1. `main` must be exported after to be declared.
+1. `main` must be exported after to be declared, as `default`.

 ## Tests (only JavaScript)